 When we have an NLP task, we often want to represent our text inputs in a structured manner.
 One common strategy was to use one-hot encoding where each word/string would be represents by a N-long vector where N represents the total number of words in the vocabulary.
 Each index in the N-long vector would belong to a particular word and so for each word only that index will have a value of 1 while the rest are 0.
 Let’s say there are only 3 words in our vocabulary: “I am good”.
 Here’s how we would represent each unique word with one-hot encoding.

 This may seem like a good idea but think about what this will look like when our text has lots of word (ie. over a million).
-We will still be using a N-long vector with just one of the values filled in, creating a verse dense input.
+We will still be using a N-long vector with just one of the values filled in, creating a high dimensional yet sparse feature vector.
 Additionally, this method of encoding offers no ability to capture the word’s meaning.
 In the above example there is no discernible way to understand the relationships between the words.
 So let’s see how using embeddings weights will help us here.

 When using word embeddings, we will still start with a one-hot encoded vector but we don’t actually have to create it.
 Let’s say there are 2000 unique words in our corpus, then we will have one-hot encodings of shape [NX2000] to represent the entire corpus where N is the total number of words in the text.
 The embedding weights are essentially a set of weights that we will multiply our inputs by to receive a new encoded input representation.
 The weights will be of shape [2000X300], which means each of the 2000 unique words are now represented by 300 floats.
 When we take the dot product of our input with these weights our new input becomes shape [NX300] which is significantly smaller than our [NX2000] and now we are able to map the relationship between words because each word is represented by floats (weights) that can be altered during training.